arduino/help-center-content/content/Education and Kits/EDU General/Find-replacement-components-for-your-Arduino-kit.md

 ---
-title: "Find replacement components for your Arduino Education kit"
+title: "Find replacement components for your Arduino kit"
 id: 4409205367186
 ---

-Most components for the Arduino Education kits can be found in the [Arduino Store](https://store.arduino.cc/).
+Most components for the Arduino kits can be found in the [Arduino Store](https://store.arduino.cc/).
 Learn more about specific options below.

 ## Arduino Replacement Pack